Does Home Insurance Cover Mold? When It's Covered & When It's Not

 2. Document everything before cleanup.
 Take detailed photos and videos of the mold growth, the water source, and all affected areas.
 Note the discovery date.

 4. Hire a certified mold inspector.
-A professional report identifying the cause and extent of the mold dramatically strengthens your claim.
+A professional inspection typically costs $200 to $600 and dramatically strengthens your claim by identifying the cause and extent.

-5. Contact your insurer promptly.
-Report the claim as soon as possible.
-Most policies require timely notification — delays can result in denial.
+5. Contact your insurer within 24 to 72 hours.
+Most 2026 policies require prompt notification, and delays can result in denial.

 6. Get multiple remediation estimates.
 Provide these to the adjuster alongside the inspector's report.

 7. Cooperate with the adjuster.
-Be present during the inspection, share all documentation, and ask questions about any coverage determinations.
+Be present during the inspection, share all documentation, and ask about coverage determinations in writing.
+Do not make permanent repairs before the insurer's inspection.

 Top Reasons Mold Claims Are Denied